PrestaShop/docs/development/components/database/objectmodel.md

 )
 ```

-#### Loading or save a multishop_lang object
+#### Loading or saving a multishop_lang object

-While languages are [accessible with accessors]({{< ref "#multiple-language-accessors" >}}), if you need to programatically retrieve an ObjectModel related to a particular shop (not the selected / current shop from Context), you need to change the method used to load an object :
+While languages are [accessible with accessors]({{< ref "#multiple-language-accessors" >}}), if you need to programmatically retrieve an ObjectModel related to a particular shop (not the selected / current shop from Context), you need to change the method used to load an object:

 ```php
 $targetShopId = 2;